ezinoviev/causal-inference/README.md

 This integrated perspective forms the foundation of **Decision Intelligence** — a holistic analytical approach that bridges multiple disciplines to drive strategic, data-informed decisions.

 This series of articles demonstrates how Decision Intelligence transforms decision-making through applied Causal Inference techniques.
-The project is composed of **20 distinct subprojects**, each addressing a specific component of this integrated framework.
+The project is composed of **distinct subprojects**, each addressing a specific component of this integrated framework.

 ---